wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

         - 8, 11, 17, 18 (OpenJDK Runtime Environment Temurin)

     !!! info
-         You can use this build presets only with web applications.
-For other component types, use the **Java** build presets.
+         You can use this build preset only with web applications.
+For other component types, use the **Java** build preset.
 Additionally, if the generated artifact is a `WAR` file, you must include the run command in the **Build Configurations** editor on the component's **Build** page. <br> e.g., `java -jar target/sample.war` <br>

 ### Configure build-time environment variables